AliceO2Group/AliceO2/Detectors/Raw/README.md

 The raw data will be propagated (if present) only if the detector is selected in `--onlyDet` and `NOT` selected in `--non-raw-only-det`.
 The non-raw data will be propagated (if defined for the given detector and present in the file) only if the detector is selected in `--onlyDet` and `NOT` selected in `--raw-only-det`.

+## TF rate limiting

+To apply TF rate limiting (i.e. make sure that no more than N TFs are in processing) provide `--timeframes-rate-limit <N> --timeframes-rate-limit-ipcid <IPCID>` too all workflows (e.g. via ARGS_ALL).
+The IPCID is the NUMA domain ID (usually 0 on non-EPN workflow).
+Additionally, one may throttle on the free SHM by providing an option to the reader `--timeframes-shm-limit <shm-size>`.

 ## Miscellaneous macros

 *   `rawStat.C`: writes into the tree the size per HBF contained in the raw data provided in the RawFileReader config file.
 No check for synchronization between different links is done.